 Named a “Global Leader for Tomorrow” by the World Economic Forum, he is a member of the Council on Foreign Relations and the Society of American Historians.
 He is a regular guest on Morning Joe and has appeared on Meet The Press and The Colbert Report.
 He presents his “In Perspective” essays and conducts interviews on PBS' weekly public affairs program, Need To Know.
-In fall 2013, he will teach a seminar at Vanderbilt University on the Republican party, from World War II to today.
+As a distinguished visiting professor, he will teach a seminar at Vanderbilt University on the Republican party, from World War II to today, in fall 2013.